Search

 We understand that everyone learns differently, so this course will consist of structured teaching sessions which can include:

-Teaching hours vary each semester, year of study and due to module selection.
-During your first year you can expect 10-12 teaching hours each week.
-You will also have the option to attend optional sessions including time with a progress coach or to meet with staff for advice and feedback.
+Teaching hours may vary, depending on where you are in your studies, but on average, you will have between 10 and 12 teaching and learning hours each week.
+You will also have the option to attend additional sessions, including time with a progress coach or to meet with staff for advice and feedback.
 As you progress through your studies, teaching hours may reduce.

 This course will be assessed using a variety of methods which will vary depending upon the module.